aegis-iisc/effsynth/Oopsla22_artifact.md

 ### Building Cobalt

-After all the dependencis are installed, Cobalt can be directly built using ocamlbuild using the script build.sh in the project root directory.
+After all the dependencies are installed, Cobalt can be directly built using *ocamlbuild* using the script `build.sh` in the project root directory.

 ```

-./build.sh
+$ ./build.sh

 ```

-This will create a native executable effsynth.native in the root directory
+The above build script will create a native executable `effsynth.native` in the project's root directory

-### Quick test : Test Running Cobalt
+### Quick test: Test Running Cobalt

 ```

-python3 quick_test.py
+$ python3 quick_test.py

 ```

-This should produce the following output giving running times for the four ablation cases *viz.* cobal fw-alone, bw-alone, no-cdcl, corresponding to 4 bars in Fig 9. (numbers may vary a little):
+This should produce the following output giving running times for the four ablation cases *viz.* cobalt; fw-alone; bw-alone; no-cdcl; corresponding to 4 bars in Fig 9. (numbers may vary a little):
 ```
 Running Varinat cobalt ./synth_tests/unit/checked/other_units/u_test3.spec
 0.22user 0.09system 0:00.31elapsed 99%CPU (0avgtext+0avgdata 24536maxresident)k